 Assisted Living Communities in Seattle, Washington

 Assisted living communities in Seattle, WA offer older adults a supportive environment that combines housing, services, and amenities with wellness-focused personal care, designed to enhance and preserve independence.
-In Seattle, the average cost of an assisted living community is approximately $7,650 per month, compared to the national average of $5,350 per month1.

-Assisted Living in Seattle, WA
+Assisted Living in Seattle, Washington

 Assisted living is a welcome solution for seniors who need some level of support to live their best lives.
 The assisted living lifestyle in Seattle has significantly enhanced the lives of millions of seniors by providing personalized care, fostering social connections, and offering comfortable, homelike environments that make life carefree.
-For families, assisted living provides the peace of mind that comes from knowing loved ones are receiving the professional care, support, and social connections they need to thrive.
+For families, assisted living in Seattle provides the peace of mind that comes from knowing loved ones are receiving the professional care, support, and social connections they need to thrive.

-Cost of Assisted Living in Seattle, WA
+Cost of Assisted Living in Seattle

-Get to Know Seattle, WA
+Get to Know Seattle

 Seattle has a population of about 750,000 people.
 It is the largest city in Washington.
 The median age of residents is approximately 35 years.
 Life expectancy is 82, but depends on factors like poverty, access to healthcare, and lifestyle choices.
 Seattle has programs in place to improve health equity across the city, including access to healthcare and healthy lifestyles.
 But there are significant health disparities between different racial and socioeconomic groups.
-Chronic disease such as heart disease, diabetes, and cancer are major concerns.
+Chronic diseases such as heart disease, diabetes, and cancer are major concerns.

 Seattle has a reputation for high-quality medical care, with numerous hospitals and access to specialists.
 This extends to assisted living communities, many of which offer a high standard of care.
 Seattle’s stunning natural scenery, with mountains, water, and green spaces provide the backdrop to many of its assisted living facilities.
 The cost of living is notoriously high in Seattle, which makes assisted living in Seattle more costly than in many other parts of the country as well.
 Seattle has a vibrant senior community, with many social and cultural activities available, greatly helping residents stay engaged and connected.